 - Swelling of the face

 Signs and symptoms of anaphylaxis

 Anaphylaxis is a serious allergic reaction with a rapid onset.
 Anaphylaxis can be life-threatening and must be treated as a medical emergency.

 This type of allergic reaction presents several different symptoms which can appear minutes or hours after exposure to the allergen.
 If the exposure is intravenous, the onset is usually between 5 to 30 minutes.
 A food allergen will take longer.

 Anaphylaxis is a medical emergency

 Researchers from the University of Manitoba, Canada, reported in The Journal of Allergy & Clinical Immunology that the most commonly affected areas in anaphylaxis are the skin (80-90%), respiratory (70%), gastrointestinal (30-45%), cardiovascular 10-45%) and the central nervous system (10-15%).
 In most cases, two areas are affected simultaneously.

 The immune system of a person with an allergy reacts to the allergen as though it were a harmful pathogen – such as an undesirable bacteria, virus, fungus or toxin.
 However, the allergen is not harmful.
 The immune system has simply become oversensitive to that substance which means the immune system has to be educated.

 It always comes back to the immune system in one way or another.
-In this day and age with the evidence that immunology science has given us, we need to firstly ensure our immune system is strong, balanced and kept intelligent with active Nano cells working with the Transfer factors.
+In this day and age with the evidence that immunology science has given us, we need to firstly ensure our immune system is strong, balanced and kept intelligent with healthy eating and intermittent fasting.

-The human body is filled with all types of special cells and organs that stand ready to fight invaders.
+The human body is filled with all types of special systems, cells and organs that stand ready to fight invaders.
 Together they are called the immune system – is your system ready and able to fight all diseases?
 Your Quality Health Analyser will tell you in great detail.